 Certain flights to India may require insecticide spraying of aircraft prior to flight or while you are on the aircraft.
 Federal law requires that Travel Agency refer you to the U.S. Department of Transportation's disinsection website for further information.

 U.S. federal law forbids the carriage of certain hazardous materials, such as aerosols, fireworks and flammable liquids, aboard aircraft traveling to and from the U.S. If you do not understand these restrictions, contact your airline or read the FAA's Pack Safe primer.

-The U.S. Federal Real ID Act
+U.S. Federal Real ID Act Disclosure Notice

 The U.S. Federal Real ID Act mandates strict security standards for state-issued driver's licenses and other forms of identification, and prohibits Federal agencies from accepting, for official purposes, identification that does not meet these standards.
-Beginning on October 1, 2020, every U.S. air traveler will need to present Real ID-compliant identification to board a domestic flight, and those holding a non-compliant driver's license will need to present an acceptable form of identification, such as a valid U.S. passport.
-To avoid disruption to your travel plans, you are strongly encouraged to consult with the Department of Homeland Security (www.dhs.gov/real-id) to determine whether your state-issued identification is Real ID-compliant and, if not, what alternate forms of identification will be accepted at the airport.
+Beginning on May 7, 2025, every U.S. air traveler will need to present Real ID-compliant identification to board a domestic flight, and those holding a non-compliant driver's license will need to present an acceptable form of identification, such as a valid U.S. passport.
+To avoid disruption to your travel plans, you are strongly encouraged to consult with the Department of Homeland Security to determine whether your state-issued identification is Real ID-compliant and, if not, what alternate forms of identification will be accepted at the airport.